Toward multi-target self-organizing pursuit in a partially observable Markov game: Proposed approach for self-organizing pursuit (SOP)

 where $nnd^{ij}_{entity}$ is the distance to the nearest neighbor with the set $entity$, which could be pursuers, targets or obstacles.
 In the simultaneous decision-making and execution process, the secure distance between a pursuer and a target is 1 and that between pursuers is 2 to ensure that there are no collisions, and pursuers are not allowed to approach closer than this limit unless they are capturing a target.
 However, when the condition $(nnd^{ij}_{target} == 1 \ \&\ nnd^{ij}_{pursuer} == 1)$ is satisfied, it means that more than one pursuers may choose to occupy the same capturing position in the next step, where a conflict may occur but can be resolved by the lexicographic convention fitness function $f^{ij}_{convention}$ as follows.

-In the proposed lexicographic ordering, 2-D positions are sorted first in ascending order of their first-dimension values and then based on their second-dimension values, and this is known by all agents.
-This is used in the lexicographic convention that pursuers coordinate their choices of one-step-away open capturing positions by the following steps. \begin{enumerate}[label=(\arabic*)] \item All local open capturing positions are sorted. \item All local free pursuers are sorted. \item The neighboring open capturing positions and pursuers are paired in order of priority. \end{enumerate} If the next candidate position or virtual agent $A_i^j$ of the current real pursuer $A_i$ is its assigned capturing position under a certain partial observation, $f_{convention}=-1$; otherwise, $f_{convention}=\infty$, which means that the choice not to satisfy the lexicographic convention is not allowed.
-The concept of certain partial observation contrasts with uncertain partial observation, which is defined as partial observation that satisfies the following two conditions, as illustrated in Figure \ref{fig_risky_convention}: First, there exist risky capturing positions, which are the open capture positions on specific boundaries of the local view that will be assigned to a local free pursuer based on the lexicographic convention.
+\textit{\textbf{Lexicographic convention.}} In the proposed lexicographic ordering, 2-D positions are sorted first in the ascending order of their first-dimension values and then based on their second-dimension values, and this is known by all agents.
+This is used in the lexicographic convention that pursuers coordinate their choices of one-step-away open capturing positions by the following steps. \begin{enumerate}[label=(\arabic*)] \item All local open capturing positions are sorted. \item All local free pursuers are sorted. \item The neighboring open capturing positions and pursuers are paired in the priority order. \end{enumerate} If the next candidate position or virtual agent $A_i^j$ of the current real pursuer $A_i$ is its assigned capturing position under a certain partial observation, $f_{convention}=-1$; otherwise, $f_{convention}=\infty$, which means that the choice not satisfying the lexicographic convention is not allowed.

+\textit{\textbf{Concept of certain partial observation.}} The concept of certain partial observation is introduced to ensure multi-agent collision free in the pursuit.
+It is in contrast to the uncertain partial observation, which is defined as the partial observation that satisfies the following two conditions, as illustrated in Figure \ref{fig_risky_convention}.
+First, there exist risky capturing positions, which are the open capture positions on specific boundaries of the local view that will be assigned to a local free pursuer based on the lexicographic convention.
 Second, there are other free pursuers neighboring the assigned captured position.
 Under such uncertain observations, an agent may make risky decisions that may lead to collisions.
 For simplicity, we prevent the current agent from taking the assigned capturing position by setting $f_{convention}=\infty$.
-Although this may influence the efficiency, it can ensure that there are no collisions in the STP due to the observation uncertainty in the POMG.
+Although this may influence the efficiency, it can ensure that there are no collisions in the single-target pursuit due to the observation uncertainty in the POMG.